The Energy Committee Mission:

 FALL 2018 -

 1.Since the Energy Committee had initiated the petition and created the warrant article to create a Task Force to recommend options for switching Temple's municipal energy usage to 100% renewable power by 2030, it was an initiative of and outgrowth of TEEC.
-So we decided to merge with the Task Force to manifest this project.
+So the Energy Committee decided to merge with the Task Force to manifest this project.

 2. Monthly meetings have been held and we have been assessing the level of energy demand in each of our municipal buildings and creating a staged plan of action.